keppangithub/spotifeel/readMe.md

 Firstly upgrade pip - python.exe\
 -m pip install --upgrade pip\
 \
-Then install all modules by typing
+Then install all modules by typing\
+\
-- pip install -r requirements.txt
+-m pip install -r requirements.txt

 **In order to run the mashup service you need to create a .env file in which you should put the received keys like this**\
 CLIENT_ID='PUT KEY HERE'\